albertattard/java-boot-camp/02 - Data Types.md

     import static demo.RockPaperScissors.Outcome.WIN_PLAYER_2;
     ```

-    The above will not compile until we use the enum.
+    The above will not compile until we add the enum to the `RockPaperScissors` class.

     Replace the outcome constants with an enum